 Try it on your own data now!

 To start using this wgMLST approach for typing of Listeria monocytogenes, simply request a Calculation Engine project.
-In case you don't have a BioNumerics license yet, you can obtain an evaluation license.
 For an easy introduction, we have a Listeria monocytogenes wgMLST tutorial available online.
 We look forward to your discoveries!